 - Good interpersonal skills Similar results are shown regarding a graduate’s ability to meet entry-level job expectations and the employer’s overall satisfaction with the work-related performance of graduates.

-As part of the accreditation standards of all PTA programs, each program is required to make outcome data from the previous three (3) years available to the public.
-Most states require that graduates pass a national licensure exam in order to be licensed to practice in that state.
-Jefferson College of Health Sciences results were as follows:
+As part of the accreditation standards of all PTA programs, each program is required to make outcome data from the previous two (2) years available to the public.
+Data required includes graduation rate, ultimate National Physical Therapy exam pass rate, and PTA employment within one (1) year of graduation.
+Jefferson College of Health Sciences results are as follows: